Estimated reading time: 7 minutes

 6. WHAT IS A GOOD IDEA FOR DINNER?

-7. I WOULD LOVE SODA, A GLASS OF WINE OR A PIECE OF CHOCOLATE… IS IT PRACTICAL?
+7. I WOULD LOVE SODA, GLASS OF WINE OR A PIECE OF CHOCOLATE… IS IT PRACTICAL?

-8. DO I NEED TO CONSIDER THE SEASONS IN MY BACKPACKING MEAL PLAN?
+8. DO I NEED TO CONSIDER THE SEASONS IN MY BACKPACKING MEAL PLANNING?

 When planning for the perfect menu for your backpacking plan, you need to consider the season.
 During the cold season, you need to carry more foods rich in carbohydrates to help you stay warm.